Raising Awareness for National Diabetes Week 2021: Diabetes is a complex condition that is often misunderstood.

 If you are experiencing any of the symptoms or simply concerned for your overall health, below is a list of medical resources to help.

 - Visit the First Aid Course Canberra to learn first aid.

 Diabetes is a serious health condition that requires immediate treatment.
 If left untreated, it can lead to further medical complications such as heart attack, stroke, kidney disease, and other mental health conditions such as depression and anxiety.

-Help Spread the World
+Help Spread The World This National Diabetes Week

 Learn First Aid to know how to respond to a Diabetes emergency.